 XP is regarded as one of the most commonly used and thought-provoking agile approaches, according to Kent Beck's (2004) description.
 It offers a methodical strategy for effectively and reliably creating high-quality apps.
 In order to develop functional applications and reduce time to market (TTM), XP places a strong emphasis on active user involvement in ongoing planning, monitoring, and rapid feedback.
-Technical practices such as the use of story cards, iterative development, refactoring, and automated testing have all been significantly impacted by this methodology.
+Technical practices in agile development such as the use of story cards, refactoring, automated verification and iterative development, have all been significantly impacted by this methodology.
 Planning is the first step in the XP process, and at this stage, several important factors are taken into account.
 The project's goals are established during this phase, and the expected cost is established as well.
 Designing a new system while staying inside the allotted budget and achieving user expectations is essential.
 Gathering end-user requirements is a key step in the analysis phase, and users are essential in defining all the features and expectations for the new system.
-The decision-making phase of the development process is followed by the design phase, during which the new system's blueprint is developed.
-In this stage, data flow diagrams, charts, and other visual representations of the project's flow are created.
-Additionally, sample prototypes may be created to obtain client feedback that the programmer will utilize to develop the product.
+The decisionmaking phase of the development process is followed by the design phase, during which the new system's blueprint is developed.
+In this stage, data flow diagrams, graphs, and other visual representations of project progress are created.
+Additionally, example prototypes may be formed to obtain client feedback that the programmer will utilize to develop the product.
 Following development, the software must then be implemented before being evaluated and having user input gathered.
 If the product doesn't satisfy customer needs, it goes through a maintenance phase to fix the problems.